-The Michigan Modern project began in 2008 with the goals of raising awareness of Michigan's twentieth century resources, identifying the state's modern architects and designers and their work, establishing Michigan's rightful place in the history of Modernism, and rebranding Michigan through its outstanding design heritage.
-Following a successful exhibition and symposium entitled Michigan Modern: Design that Shaped America, held at Cranbrook Art Museum in 2013, the project continued to make great strides over the next five years, culminating in advocacy awards from DOCOMOMO USA, the Michigan Historic Preservation Network, and AIA Michigan.
-More information can be found at http://www.michiganmodern.org/.
+The Michigan Modern project began in 2008 with the goals of raising awareness of Michigan's 20th century resources, identifying the state's modern architects and designers and their work, establishing Michigan's rightful place in the history of Modernism, and rebranding Michigan through its outstanding design heritage.
+Following a successful exhibition and symposium entitled "Michigan Modern: Design that Shaped America," held at Cranbrook Art Museum in 2013, the project continued to make great strides over the next five years, culminating in advocacy awards from Docomomo US, the Michigan Historic Preservation Network, and AIA Michigan.
+More information can be found at www.michiganmodern.org.

-In 2014 the Michigan Modern: Design that Shaped America exhibition and symposium were [PHOTO 12] reimagined at the Grand Rapids Art Museum and Kendall College of Art and Design; a Michigan Modern symposium was held in Midland in 2015; and the Minds of Modernism exhibition was created for the Michigan History Center in 2017.
+In 2014, the "Michigan Modern: Design that Shaped America" exhibition and symposium were reimagined at the Grand Rapids Art Museum and Kendall College of Art and Design; a Michigan Modern symposium was held in Midland in 2015; and the "Minds of Modernism" exhibition was created for the Michigan History Center in 2017.
 An invitation to participate in Palm Springs Modernism Week 2015 resulted in an entire day devoted to Michigan Modern.
-In 2016 the book Michigan Modern: Design that Shaped America, edited by SHPO staff members Amy Arnold and Brian Conway, was released and received a Michigan Notable Book Award and a Foreword Indies Gold Winner-Architecture Book Award.
-As a result of the book's success, Michigan Modern garnered national interest and lectures were given at Palm Springs Modernism Week 2016; South by Southwest in Austin, Texas; in New York City, Seattle, Los Angeles, Chicago, Tucson, Denver, Columbus, Indiana, and in communities across Michigan.
-Numerous articles about Michigan Modern appeared in national publications and in 2018 a second book, Michigan Modern: An Architectural Legacy by Brian Conway and photographer James Haefner, was released.
-[PHOTO 13]

-A direct result of the Michigan Modern project was the designation of Michigan's first Mid-Century Modern residential area as a local historic district, the Thornoaks neighborhood in Ann Arbor Township, Washtenaw County.
-Platted in 1957 by architect James Livingston, a graduate of the University of Michigan architecture school, and developer E. E. Kurz, the subdivision contains 31 single-family homes in a natural setting.
-The designation was made possible through a 2018 Certified Local Government (CLG) grant to Washtenaw County.
+In 2016, the book "Michigan Modern: Design that Shaped America," edited by SHPO staff members Amy Arnold and Brian Conway, was released and received a Michigan Notable Book Award and a Foreword Indies Gold Winner-Architecture Book Award.
+As a result of the book's success, Michigan Modern garnered national interest and lectures were given at Palm Springs Modernism Week 2016; South by Southwest® (SXSW®) in Austin, Texas; in New York City, Seattle, Los Angeles, Chicago, Tucson, Denver, Columbus, Indiana, and in communities across Michigan.
+Numerous articles about Michigan Modern appeared in national publications and in 2018, a second book, "Michigan Modern: An Architectural Legacy," by Brian Conway and photographer James Haefner, was released.
+A direct result of the Michigan Modern project was the designation of Michigan's first mid-century modern residential area as a local historic district, the Thornoaks neighborhood in Ann Arbor Township, Washtenaw County.
+Platted in 1957 by architect James Livingston, a graduate of the University of Michigan architecture school, and developer E.E.
+Kurz, the subdivision contains 31 singlefamily homes in a natural setting.
+The designation was made possible through a 2018 certified local government (CLG) grant to Washtenaw County.